-For the Reasonability Phase we have been provided with the following information and documents received in February 2023:
+For the Reasonability Phase we have been provided with the following information and documents received in:

-- Covering e-mail related to GO's 2019 USO funding application - Evaluation of Universal Service Obligations costs in Malta in 2019: Methodology and Results ("USO Methodology and Results") - Cost Evaluation of 2019 Universal Service Obligation for GO: Cost Model ("USO Model")
+- February 2023: GO's USO claim submission ("GO's USO claim"), comprising: - Covering e-mail related to GO's 2020 USO funding application - Evaluation of Universal Service Obligations costs in Malta in 2020: Methodology and Results ("USO Methodology and Results") - Cost Evaluation of 2020 Universal Service Obligation for GO: Cost Model ("USO Model") - October 2023: Email related to GO's confirmation on the validity of the 2013 Telecare agreement for Social tariffs USO component for the period under review - September 2024: Email communication related to GO's increase in fixed line rental during 2020. - October 2024: Email by GO related to updated list of active Payphones in 2020.